weisrc/sirdez/docs_src/numbers.md

 ## Variants

 `sd.number` have an implementation for each of the following.
-It has a mapping to find the typer for a given `kind` and `size`.
+It has a mapping to find the `sd.SerDes` for a given `kind` and `bitSize`.
 Using number will need to include all the below in the bundle.

 ::: warning
 There is no input validation.
 Passing bad values will result it to return `undefined`.
 Thus calling it will throw an error.
 :::

-`sd.evalNumber` is code generating maker that can create the following.
-Instead of mapping to a typer, it evokes `new Function` to create the typer, hence the bundle size will be smaller.
+`sd.evalNumber` is code generating factory that can create the following.
+Instead of mapping to a `sd.SerDes`, it evokes `new Function` to create the `sd.SerDes`, hence the bundle size will be smaller.

 ::: warning
 There is no input validation.
-Passing bad values will result in either errors when invoking the returned typer or while generating it, or unexpected behaviors.
+Passing bad values will result in either errors when invoking the returned `sd.SerDes` or while generating it, or unexpected behaviors.
 Please fully use the power of TypeScript to prevent this.
 :::

 ## Mappings

-Both makers requires a `kind` and a `bitSize`.
+Both factories requires a `kind` and a `bitSize`.

 Truth table for `sd.number` and `sd.evalNumber`.